Automation

 AI is also enhancing clinical decision-making by providing real-time recommendations based on the latest evidence and guidelines.
 AI-powered decision support systems, can analyse a patient’s medical history, lab results, and imaging studies to suggest the most appropriate treatment options.
 This helps reduce variability in care, ensure adherence to best practices, and improve the quality of care delivered to patients.

 In addition, AI can help hospitals optimise resource allocation by predicting patient flow and adjusting staffing levels accordingly.
-By leveraging predictive analytics, like that found in the Omnicell Insights AI Platform, hospitals can better manage their resources and ensure that they have the right staff and equipment in place to meet patient needs.
+By leveraging predictive analytics, hospitals can better manage their resources and ensure that they have the right staff and equipment in place to meet patient needs.

 Internet of Things (IoT): Enabling Real-Time Monitoring and Response)